SIST EN ISO 16321-1:2022

 4.2 Physiological compatibility

-for the purposes intended, they will not compromise the health or safety of the wearer.
-The risks posed
+and for the purposes intended, they will not compromise the health or safety of the wearer.
+The risks

-be given to substances which are allergenic, carcinogenic, mutagenic or toxic to reproduction.
+Special attention shall be given to substances that are allergenic, carcinogenic, mutagenic or toxic to

-NOTE 1 Excessive pressure due to a poor fit on the face, chemical irritation or allergy is known to produce
+NOTE 1 Excessive pressure due to a poor fit on the head, chemical irritation and allergy are known to produce

 reactions.
 Rare or idiosyncratic reactions to any material are known to occur and the individual wearer is well